Boise Police Scanner: Radio Remains Open

 Help Preserve Scanner Access in Idaho

-When encryption comes up, be prepared to explain why transparency matters.
-Our evidence pages provide research-backed talking points.
+When encryption comes up, be ready to explain the case for transparency.
+The evidence pages on this site provide specific, research-backed talking points that hold up in public comment sessions.

 Frequently Asked Questions